HR systems are a crucial investment for any organisation with employees.

 How long it will take to implement a new HR system depends on how straightforward or complex your requirements are.

-At Ciphr, we believe that a huge factor in the success of an technology project is its implementation.
+At Ciphr, we believe that a huge factor in the success of any technology project is its implementation.
 That’s why we’ve created The Ciphr Way, a logical series of steps that take our customers from an initial welcome and project kick-off, through to implementation, approval and handover to our customer success team.
 The Ciphr Way helps keep everyone on track to achieve their objectives and ensure our customers get as much value out of Ciphr’s solutions as possible.

 We’ve spoken a lot about HR systems; now we want to delve a bit deeper into what they look like in reality.
 Ciphr’s SaaS people management platform includes HR, payroll, recruitment, onboarding and learning solutions, enabling organisations to attract, engage manage and retain their workforce more effectively.
 And because our HR software is cloud-based, it enables entire organisations to stay connected and work efficiently.